Lecturer in Veterinary Pathology

-I undertook my veterinary training at the University of Liverpool.
-During my veterinary degree I intercalated in Anatomy and Human Biology and was awarded a first class BSc (Hons).
-I was a fellow of the Cornell Leadership Program for Veterinary Students in 2001.
-I graduated as a veterinary surgeon with a BVSc awarded with distinction.
-Following graduation, I worked as a clinical veterinarian prior to undertaking a Senior Clinical Training Scholarship (residency) in Veterinary Anatomic Pathology at the University of Cambridge.
-At the end of my residency I passed the DipRCPath exams, and when I was eligible, I subsequently passed the FRCPath.
-After my postgraduate Veterinary Anatomic Pathology training, I secured a Wellcome Trust Research Training Fellowship to study for a PhD in the laboratory of Christine Watson in the Department of Pathology, Cambridge.
-Following my PhD, I remained in the Watson Laboratory to pursue post-doctoral studies.
-I have now returned to the Veterinary School and hold a University Lectureship in Veterinary Pathology and an Official Fellowship at Girton College.
+Kate undertook her veterinary training at the University of Liverpool.
+During her veterinary degree she intercalated in Anatomy and Human Biology and was awarded a first class BSc (Hons).
+She was a fellow of the Cornell Leadership Program for Veterinary Students in 2001.
+She graduated as a veterinary surgeon with a BVSc awarded with distinction.
+Following graduation, Kate worked as a clinical veterinarian prior to undertaking a Senior Clinical Training Scholarship (residency) in Veterinary Anatomic Pathology at the University of Cambridge.
+After her postgraduate Veterinary Anatomic Pathology training, she secured a Wellcome Trust Research Training Fellowship to study for a PhD in the laboratory of Christine Watson in the Department of Pathology, Cambridge.
+Following her PhD, she remained in the Watson Laboratory to pursue post-doctoral studies.
+She has now returned to the Veterinary School and holds a University Lectureship in Veterinary Pathology and an Official Fellowship at Girton College.
+Kate is a Fellow of the Royal College of Pathologists and a Diplomate of the American College of Veterinary Pathologists.

 Prizes, honours and awards: